 There are public toilets halfway down the hill from the car park to the beach along with a cafe and shop in the car park.
-The is limited parking here for about 20 cars.
+There is limited parking here for about 20 cars.

-Yes, however, restrictions apply west of the car park from April 1st to September 30th.
+Yes.
+Restrictions apply west of the car park from April 1st to September 30th.

 There is a slipway down onto the beach for those with pushchairs or wheelchairs.